John Stanley – 20th September 1355

 And leads the dances, gracefully arrayed’

 ‘Ah! the way you read, it sounds like poetry or even a song in plain chant.
-But it doesn’t rhyme!’
+But it doesn’t rhyme!
+What are the rules for construction such poetry?’

-His face fell almost instantly.‘Why do you think this is important to me, Ximene.
+John shook his head.
+‘Why do you think this is important to me, Ximene.
 I struggle with politics and ethics.
-It is only when you explain them that it makes sense.
-My ambition is to become a knight and even that is almost impossible.
+It is only when you explain them to me, that it makes sense.
+My ambition is to become a knight.
 Even if I do become a knight, for most of the time I will be just a soldier, a junior officer in the king’s army.
 As long as I can read and write reasonably competently that is all that will be expected of me.’

 John looked at her pityingly.
 ‘To be a person of influence I would have to become an Earl or an officer of the court, and that will never happen.’